 - The wide toe box helps to increase stability

-- It is low on protection and support, making it unsuitable for technical trails
+- It is low for protection and support, making it unsuitable for technical trails

 - Slightly more expensive than other trail shoes